What Is the Legal Age to Drive a Golf Cart in Michigan?

 What Are the Current ICON EV Golf Cart Prices at Costco?

-ICON EV golf carts at Costco typically range from $9,000 to $15,000, depending on the model and bundled features.
-Limited-time discounts can reduce prices by up to $2,000, with additional savings on accessories like lithium batteries or custom upholstery.
-Costco’s pricing often undercuts competitors due to bulk purchasing power and exclusive partnerships.
+ICON EV golf carts at Costco generally range from $9,000 to $15,000 depending on the model and included features.
+Limited-time promotions can reduce costs by up to $2,000.
+Accessories such as lithium batteries or custom upholstery may also be discounted during these events.
+Costco’s pricing advantage comes from bulk purchasing and strategic partnerships with ICON EV.

 Model Base Price Costco Discount